Psychological Testing in North County San Diego

 Testing that takes your questions seriously.

 If you are wondering whether something has been missed, or you have been told to "just keep trying," a thorough evaluation can give you the kind of clarity that changes what you do next.
-We test adults, teens, and kids, in person across Carlsbad, Encinitas, and Vista, and online across California.
+We test adults, teens, and kids, in person across Carlsbad, Encinitas, and Vista.

 Serving North County since 2018 · Doctoral-level psychologists